coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 unavailable in your new form.

 If either body is killed while the power is in effect, the other participant also dies when the power ends.
-If one participant's body becomes petrified, imprisoned by *temporal stasis* or *imprisonment,* or incapacitated in some other way, the other participant will be incapacitated in that way when the power ends.
+If one participant’s body becomes petrified, imprisoned by *temporal stasis* or *imprisonment,* or incapacitated in some other way, the other participant will be incapacitated in that way when the power ends.